porsche-design-system/porsche-design-system/packages/components/src/components/flyout/flyout.examples.md

 Show a sticky `footer` at the bottom of the flyout, flowing under the main content when scrollable or when there is extra space.

-You can use the `secondary-content` slot to display additional information below the footer.
+You can use the `sub-footer` slot to display additional information below the footer.
 This slot is ideal for less critical content, such as legal information or FAQs, which provides further details to the user.
 It appears when scrolling to the end of the flyout or when there is available space to accommodate the content.